I remember the first time we met.

 The problem is in the lack of awareness and understanding of what this tool can do for your body.

-Introducing the kettlebell training manifesto: a beginner’s guide to kettlebell training.
-In this guide, I will show you everything you need to know in order to get started with kettlebell training.
+Introducing the Beginner’s Guide To Kettlebell Training.
+In this guide, I will show you everything you need to know in order to get started with kettlebell workouts.

 And hopefully, with a better understanding of what this tool is capable of, you’ll jump on board with me.